fionameisner/fionameisner/README.md

 - 🌱 I’m currently learning more about SQL and Neural Networking.

-- 🤔 I’m looking for help/advice with everything related to data science.
+- 🤔 I’m always looking for advice with everything related to data science.
 If you have any suggestions or even fun and helpful tips let me know! ...

 - 💬 Ask me about how I got into data science or about python.

-- ⚡ Fun fact: I love learning and am currently learning Spanish. | ⭐ Neutron stars can spin at a rate of 600 rotations per second
+- ⚡ Fun facts: I am currently learning Spanish. | ⭐ Neutron stars can spin at a rate of 600 rotations per second

 - 🦁 Where you can find me: Usually watching Netflix or hiking